14 Top-Rated Tourist Attractions in Chester

 Address: Bridge Street, Chester

-Lower Bridge Street is also well-known for its beautiful half-timbered houses, in particular Falcon House; Tudor House (built in the 16th century and the oldest dwelling in the city); the Old King's Head Hotel; and the Bear and Billet, a four storied half-timbered inn.
+Lower Bridge Street is also well-known for its beautiful half-timbered houses, in particular Falcon House.
+Also worth seeing is Tudor House, built in 1603 and one of the oldest dwellings in the city.
+The Old King's Head Hotel and the Bear and Billet, a four storied half-timbered inn, are also worth checking out and make for great photos.

 Address: Watergate Street, Chester